voxpelli/eslint-config/README.md

 * :warning: [`func-style`](https://eslint.org/docs/rules/func-style) – disallows function declarations, good to be consistent with how functions are declared
 * :warning: [`no-console`](https://eslint.org/docs/rules/no-console) – warns on existence of `console.log` and similar, as they are mostly used for debugging and should not be committed
+* :stop_sign: [`no-nonoctal-decimal-escape`](https://eslint.org/docs/rules/no-nonoctal-decimal-escape) – there's no reason not to ban it
+* :stop_sign: [`no-unsafe-optional-chaining`](https://eslint.org/docs/rules/no-unsafe-optional-chaining) – enforces one to be careful with `.?` and not use it in ways that can inadvertently cause errors or `NaN` results
 * :warning: [`no-warning-comments`](https://eslint.org/docs/rules/no-warning-comments) – warns of the existence of `FIXME` comments, as they should always be fixed before pushing
 * :stop_sign: [`object-shorthand`](https://eslint.org/docs/rules/object-shorthand) – requires the use of object shorthands for properties, more tidy
-* :stop_sign: [`quote-props`](https://eslint.org/docs/rules/quote-props)– requires properties to be quoted when needed but otherwise disallows it
+* :stop_sign: [`quote-props`](https://eslint.org/docs/rules/quote-props) – requires properties to be quoted when needed but otherwise disallows it

 ### :package: Added ESLint rule package